 After coaching hundreds of women to success in business, marriage, parenting, and relationships, I have found that those who see their goals to completion and who are living their best life have two major things in common.

 #1 Don’t Go It Alone

 Want to conquer that goal that feels nearly impossible?
 Want to be one of those successful women?
-Whether you are trying to accomplish a big goal in business, get organized, cook healthier meals, loose weight, run a marathon, or practice patience with your children; don’t do it alone!
+Whether you are trying to accomplish a big goal in business, get organized, cook healthier meals, loose weight, run a marathon, and definitely read this blog; don’t do it alone!
 Generally speaking, women love community!

 Those who succeed are no exception.

 Successful women have someone by their side to support and guide them.
 Because we are all human, and will have days that are difficult or seem downright impossible.
 Having an accountability partner can nudge us to show up even when we don’t want to, or remind us of how far we have come when all we see is how far we have left to go.
 When successful women stumble or feel lost (and we all stumble), they seek help from someone who will pull them get back up again.
 It doesn’t matter if that person is a spouse, a trusted friend or mentor, as long as you are comfortable sharing your big goal and all the successes and failures along the way.
 This should be your biggest fan!

 You can apply the SMART goal method to your everyday/lifetime goals.
 What is a SMART goal?
 SMART goal is a method that you can use to guide you to where you want to go and allow you to track your progress.